 An effective process involving structured mediation, used formally and semi-formally to deal with conflict and serious issues.
 Conferences aim to resolve a problem – not to blame people.

-Our wellbeing team helps to ensure that our school is a safe, supportive and respective teaching and learning environment and works with students, families and staff to help students feel included and valued, and to receive support that is appropriate for different stages of their development.
+From ELC to Year 12, our students are encouraged to identify and use their personal strengths.
+Our dedicated staff are committed to providing students with a supportive environment for each individual need and characteristic.
+Our Wellbeing Team helps to ensure our school is a safe, supportive and respectful teaching and learning environment.
+They work with students, families and staff to help students feel included and valued, and to receive support that is appropriate for different stages of the student’s development.

 At times they may also refer students and families to external services to support their mental health and wellbeing.